mgrechanik/ant-colony-optimization/README.md

 #### ```Nodes``` - Nodes or vertices or cities.
 Ants travel between them.

 #### ```Adjacency Matrix``` - Adjacency Matrix sets the distances between graph nodes.
 It is a basic structure our algorithm starts work with.
-When graph is loaded like ```Cities``` with their coordinated, this information will be converted to Adjacency Matrix
+When graph is loaded like ```Cities``` with their coordinates, this information will be converted to Adjacency Matrix

 #### ```Classic Finder``` - Finder who implements Classic ACO algorithm